neutrinojs/neutrino/docs/webpack-chain.md

 ### Merging Config

-webpack-chain supports merging in an object to the configuration instance which matches a layout similar to how the webpack-chain schema is laid out.
-Note that this is not a Webpack configuration object, but you may transform a Webpack configuration object before providing it to webpack-chain to match its layout.
+Neutrino config supports merging in an object to the configuration instance which matches a layout similar to how the configuration schema is laid out.
+Note that this is not a Webpack configuration object, but you may transform a Webpack configuration object before providing it to Neutrino configuration to match its layout.

 ```js